szeyick/University/COS80013 - Internet Security/Exam/README.md

 - **14. Security Models**

+Policies, procedures and models.

+Policies - what must be done.
+DAC - Discrentionary Access Control - You set your own permissions MAC - Mandatory Access Control - You get them set for you.

+Trust Management -

+Vulnerbaility assessments - black box, white box.

+Kerberos - Ticket granting ticket, service ticket, KDC (key distribution centre)

+SPAM - Sender Policy Framework - Is a field in a DNS record to authenticate a mail server, easy to spoof and does not check for email integrity or encryption.

 - **15. Network Tools and their Outputs (Netstat, Ping, NSLookup, etc)**

 Ping - Sends an internet request to a specified IP address or domain that returns the replies (domain names are returned)